-- Clear information on connecting other devices without dedicated clients
+Clear information on connecting other devices without dedicated clients

-VyprVPN is a speed-focussed virtual private network service with endpoints in 63 countries and two different paid-for subscription tiers.
-It’s historically been particularly good for US endpoints and supports a wide range of devices and operating systems.
+VyprVPN is a Swiss virtual private network service with endpoints in more than 70 countries and two different paid-for subscription tiers.
+It has a good range of security features and clients, support and documentation for plenty of devices and operating systems.

 Related: Best VPN

 VyprVPN – Features and usability

 Other settings include your choice of connection protocol and – for premium users – an obfuscated Chameleon mode that endeavours to hide the fact you’re using a VPN, tailored for use in countries with restrictive national internet connections, such as China, or on local networks that attempt to deter their users from concealing their traffic.
 This was once only available on Vypr’s discontinued Premium tier, but is now provided to all subscribers.

 VyprVPN – Performance